Ableton

 One of the most coherent brand environments in creative tools.
 One page breaks it.

-The interesting thing about Ableton is that the lenses mostly agreed with each other, which almost never happens.
-The one place they disagreed turned out to be the whole finding.
+The interesting thing is that almost everything on the site agrees with itself.
+The one place it doesn’t turned out to be the whole finding.

 Three bars and three lines.
 Abstract, geometric, no wordmark.
 I think the mark is doing less work than almost any logo I've looked at, and I think that's intentional.